iObsidian/Realm-Relay/README.md

 Number
 -----------

    Java doesn't have the 'Number' object.
-Use 'float' instead.
+Use 'double' instead.

     3.0